 The Supreme Court of the United States (SCOTUS) is the highest court in the federal judiciary of the United States of America.
 Established on 4th March 1789; 232 years ago, SCOTUS has the ultimate appellate jurisdiction over all federal and state courts cases that involve a point of federal law, and original jurisdiction over a narrow range of cases.
 In this section, you will find summaries of landmark decisions of the Supreme Court of the United States dating back from 1789.

 Libertatem.in is now on Telegram.
-Follow us for regular legal updates and judgment from courts.
+Follow us for regular legal updates and judgements from the court.
 Follow us on Google News, Instagram, LinkedIn, Facebook & Twitter.
-You can subscribe to our Weekly Email Updates.
+You can also subscribe for our Weekly Email Updates.
 You can also contribute stories like this and help us spread awareness for a better society.
 Submit Your Post Now.